wolfSSL/wolfssl/wolfcrypt/src/port/nxp/README_SE050.md

 configured pointers.
 It returns `BAD_STATE_E` when wolfSSL does not own the active session.
 A second initialization attempt while any SE05x session is configured also returns `BAD_STATE_E` instead of replacing or leaking it.
+When SCP03 rotation support is compiled in, both initialization APIs retain an internal copy of a non-NULL transport port name, so the caller may release its input buffer after initialization returns.

 The SE05x transport is shared with wolfCrypt.
 Threaded SE05x builds enable the wolfCrypt hardware mutex by default.
 Every direct middleware call